 Family rumours are very strange things!
 Perhaps the feathers were indeed a gift to Harriet from the King.
 Unfortunately I can only speculate on the origins of this tall tale.

 Q. Was Violet a silent movie star known as Violet Vale?

 A. Dolly and Violet were both professional dancers, and there is evidence to suggest both worked in long-running shows on Broadway.
 If Dolly used the name Violet Horlock, this could explain why Violet had to choose a different stage name – Violet Vale.
 Further investigation (a trip to New York?!) might be needed to find out more.
 I have not found any evidence of Violet Horlock or Violet Vale starring in a movie.
 However, there was a silent movie actress called Vola Vale (real name: Violet Smith), who may have inspired the name Violet Vale.
 Still, I’m thrilled to have some Broadway performers in my family tree.

 Q. What else do I still not know?

 A. I don’t know when, where or to whom Dolly was born or where she grew up.
 I don’t know what took Harriet to Hove to have baby Violet, or where baby Violet was in 1901.
 I don’t know how Dolly and Violet became dancers.
 And I don’t know why a letter to the President was donated to the British Museum in Violet’s memory.
 All I need is a few more years to solve these questions!!
 Or perhaps, I should just spin my own fictional tale around them …

-Blog updated 1 Sep 20 with addition of Violet Horlock & Richard Katz’s marriage certificate and associated interpretation.
-With thanks to Caitlin Hollander of Hollander-Waas Jewish Heritage Services in NYC for obtaining this image.
+Blog updated 1 Sep 20 with addition of Violet Horlock & Richard Katz’s marriage certificate and associated interpretation, and on 4 Apr 2021 with photograph of Dolly and Orville Sampson.
+With thanks to Caitlin Hollander of Hollander-Waas Jewish Heritage Services in NYC for obtaining these images.